conda-ag/conda-assettoken/README.md

 Disclaimer: Keep in mind that the figure above is a simplified representation where many details are left out.
 The truth lies in the code :)

 ### BasicAssetToken
 Does conceptionally but not in practice inherit from [ERC20](https://github.com/ethereum/eips/issues/20) but has all it's method signatures and is therefore an ERC20 token and has similar functionality.
-It also conceptionally inherits from Mintable and entitled contract controllers like the creator may mint until finishCapitalIncreaseDecreasePhase is called
+It also conceptionally inherits from Mintable and entitled contract controllers like the creator may mint until finishCrowdsalePhase is called

 ### CRWDAssetToken
  Inherits from BasicAssetToken.
 The CRWDAssetToken is responsible for clearing which means paying e.g. platform providers to ensure a good crowdinvesting ecosystem.
 Crowdsales can be certified in clearing which gives them a higher value.